Mouthless-Stoat/ProjectSaveEdit/README.md

 Go use the tool there a OLD_DATA.txt file that go with the program to help you

 ## Ussage
-For now there only 8 command i will be adding more in future version:
+For now there only 11 command i will be adding more in future version:
 - help
 - fd
 - start
+- terr
+- tcorr
 - deck
 - card
 - ac
-- rmc (not done)
+- rmc
 - cls
+- quit

 `Help`
 show a list of command that you can use

 `Fd`
 Show you the game folder if you having some issue

+`Terr`
+Toggle error message.
+Error message being all red message (not recommended)

+`Tcorr`
+Toggle correction message.
+Correction message being all green message

 `Start`
 Start up Inscryption if you too lazy to open the game